ungleich/cdist/cdist/conf/type/__docker/man.rst

 BOOLEAN PARAMETERS
 ------------------
 experimental
-   Install the experimentel docker-engine package instead of the latest stable release.
+   Install the experimental docker-engine package instead of the latest stable release.

 EXAMPLES